Tips and Strategies to Promote Student Learning and Engagement During COVID-19

 This professional development series is designed to help faculty, staff, and program directors structure various forms of engaged learning for our students during the upcoming 2020–21 academic year.
 Where appropriate, session facilitators will highlight ways in which faculty and staff can structure experiences within one of the four course formats specified by the Office of Academic Affairs for the fall semester.
-Tips and advice will also be offered for structuring co-curricular experiences on campus and within the community, while following guidelines specified in the IU Return to Campus Guide and the IU Research Restart Guidelines.
+Tips and advice will also be offered for structuring co-curricular experiences on campus and within the community, while following guidelines specified in the IU Return to Campus Guide.

 This professional development series is open to all IUPUI faculty and staff.
 Participants may register for one or more of the 10 sessions being offered.

 IUPUI faculty are eligible to receive a completion badge and a $500 stipend if they complete all of the following requirements:

 - Attend Session # 1 and # 2.

 - Attend one or more of the other sessions listed (# 3 through # 10).